 Game Schedules • Each team will play two full court games against teams in their pool.
 The two teams with the best records in each pool will automatically advance to the semifinals.
 The remaining teams will play in quarterfinal games with the winners advancing to the semifinals, and those winners will move on to the finals.
 Tiebreaker (if needed) in the pool play will be as follows: Win/loss, head to head record, then points given up.

 Game Play • Teams will be allowed to press the last minute of the second half as long as they are not winning by more than 10 points.
 The 10 second back court rule is in effect for both boys and girls games.
 Defense in the back court is not allowed—a technical foul can be given out at referees discretion.
 Man to man defense will be played (no zone, no trapping).
 The three point shot will be in effect.
 Bonus will be on the seventh team foul per half and double bonus on the tenth.
 If two technicals are called on the same player or coach they will be ejected for that game and required to sit out the next game.
 If another technical foul is received at any time during the tournament, they will be ejected from the tournament.
 All grade levels must start behind the foul line for foul shots.
 No violations will be called if the player crosses the line on their shot.
 Coaches will meet with officials before each game to review Game Play rules.
+A 3 minute cooling off period will be applied to any player receiving a technical foul.
+28.5 ball will be used in all games.

 Coaches • Each team is allowed to have one Head Coach and one Assistant Coach on the bench.
 The Assistant Coach must remain seated during live ball times.
 Assistant Coaches are not allowed to speak or comment to officials.
 A team may have one scorekeeper that must sit at the scoring table.
 Scorekeepers are not allowed to coach.
 Any violation of these rules will result in removal of a team’s assistant coach or scorekeeper.